ekmixon/orca-securechange/README.md

      * Step mode: auto + actions: Run designer, Update policy/device
      * Assignments: Mode: Auto-assign, Choose a user

+**Add a new script to SecureChange**

+* Login to SecureChange through the web UI and open Settings -> SecureChange API.
+   * Click on the Add script button.
+   * Give a name to the new script.
+   * In the "Full path" field enter the following path: /usr/local/orca/bin/rest_integration.py.
+   * Enter the Trigger Group Name.
+   * Select the Orca workflow.
+   * Select all the triggers in the Triggers section.
+   * Save settings.

 ### Preparing the Firewall Policies

 * The SecureChange workflow triggered from Orca is based on "Modify Group"